francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/003-Getting-Started.rst

    *

-.. cssclass:: h2

-The Quantum Composer

-The **Quantum Composer** is a graphical user interface for programming a quantum processor.
+In the following section, you'll learn the basics on how to create and run experiments on IBM's **Quantum Composer**, a graphical user interface for programming a quantum processor.
 Think of it as a tool to construct quantum algorithms using a library of well-defined *measurements* and *gates*, which are operations that change the state of a *qubit.*
 (We'll learn more about the special properities of qubits in Chapter 2).

+.. cssclass:: h2

+Choosing Your Quantum Setup

 Throughout this guide, you'll try out many different experiments (feel free to explore on your own as well).
 When you first navigate to the